 - What RNA-guided nucleases does ICE analysis support?

-- What size PCR amplicons should I use for ICE and ICE-D analysis tool?
+- What size PCR amplicons should I use for the ICE analysis tool?
 How should I design my PCR primers?

 - Are there parameters that I can specify, such as indel window or expected cutting site?